 (Note: To download the Quest version of Rumii, you need to access it through Sidequest rather than the main appstore.)

-Altspace is a nice social VR platform which you can check out as a regular user just out for a meetup, a chat or a game of Cards Against Humanity.
+Altspace is the social VR platform owned by Microsoft which you can check out as a regular user just out for a meetup, a chat or a game of Cards Against Humanity.
 It’s more focused on events than meetings – which means it can work fine for business purposes too, as long as you have one central organizer who gathers any material to be discussed into a presentation beforehand.

-If you want to delve deep there is a quite complex world-building editor, but there are also many high-quality environments from which to pick from the start.
+If you want to delve deep there is a quite complex world-building editor which includes import from Unity, but there are also many high-quality environments from which to pick from the start.

 The biggest drawback for Altspace as a tool for “normal everyday meetings” is the lack of in-session interactivity.
 Sure, you can interact socially, and the “floating emoji” feature is a nice touch, but you can’t draw on a whiteboard or annotate documents/objects etc.

-VR Chat is not designed for professional meetings at all – but hey, that could be a positive argument!
-If you and your team at some point in time feel like hanging out in any psychedelic or sci-fi setting, with ANY avatars of your choosing (you can be a cute cartoon girl, a superhero, an animal, a rock or whatever strikes your fancy…), this app can certainly be used for a welcome change of scenery.
+Rec Room is not designed for professional meetings at all – but hey, that could be a positive argument!
+If you and your team at some point in time feel like hanging out in a playful and informal setting, with lots of fun and engaging games to break up the serious discussions, (there’s a bowling hall with a pool table, disc golf, charades and much, much more), this app can certainly be used for a welcome change of scenery.
 Maybe for informal Friday meetings?

-As you can see, this list has a mix of premium apps for enterprise, social VR apps for consumers that can also be used professionally and some in between those.
-I hope it makes you consider making the leap to VR as an alternative to video conferencing for your remote collaboration needs!
+As you can see, this list has a mix of virtual reality meeting platforms: premium apps for enterprise, social VR apps for consumers that can also be used professionally and some in between those.
+I hope it makes you consider making the leap to VR meetings as an alternative to video conferencing for your remote collaboration needs!

 What apps do you miss from this list?
 What would you like to see if we do more in-depth reviews for these apps individually?
-And have you started exploring the possibilities with meeting remotely through VR yet?
+And have you started exploring the possibilities with VR meetings yet?

 READ MORE: Don’t miss our Ultimate Guide To VR Apps For Remote Meetings And Collaboration, including 40+ apps, pointers and tips!